-Senators seek IG probe of border agency’s warrantless use of phone-location data
+Senators seek IG probe of border agency’s warrantless use of phone location data

 The Trump administration has moved aggressively to track Americans using private databases and nationwide searches without seeking court approval.

 Immigration and Customs Enforcement officials have used facial recognition searches of driver’s license photos to identify and pursue potential suspects.
-They have also gained access to private databases containing billions of car-location data points — taken from images captured by cameras on tow trucks, toll booths and stop lights — to map the movement of people who may be in the country illegally.
+They have also gained access to private databases containing billions of car location data points — taken from images captured by cameras on tow trucks, toll booths and stop lights — to map the movement of people who may be in the country illegally.

-The growing scale and precision of government-surveillance data has left Americans increasingly vulnerable to data breaches or misuse.
+The growing scale and precision of government surveillance data has left Americans increasingly vulnerable to data breaches or misuse.

-Hackers last year stole a large cache of sensitive files — including photos of drivers’ faces and license plates — from Perceptics, a government contractor who made the license-plate scanners used on vehicles crossing the U.S. borders.
+Hackers last year stole a large cache of sensitive files — including photos of drivers’ faces and license plates — from Perceptics, a government contractor that made the license-plate scanners used on vehicles crossing the U.S. borders.
 The hack was not reported to CBP until nearly three weeks after it was first discovered, when many of the stolen files had already been made freely available on the Web.